Sudden stock market falls send euro zone bond yields down | Business

 Sudden stock market falls send euro zone bond yields down

-Euro zone bond yields fell on Tuesday, pushing away from recent multi-month highs as volatility in stocks boosted demand for safe-havens, providing bonds with a respite from a recent heavy selloff.
+Euro zone bond yields fell on Tuesday, retreating from recent multi-month highs as volatility in stocks boosted demand for safe havens, giving bonds a respite from a recent heavy selloff.
 U.S. and European stock markets saw a sudden 0.5% drop in hefty volumes around 1130 GMT on Tuesday, leaving traders scratching their heads and referring to the episode as a "micro flash-crash".

-The pan-European STOXX 600 index, which spent most of morning trading unchanged, was down 0.9% at 1327 GMT.
-In New York, Wall Street shares opened lower with the S&P 500 last down 1%.
+The pan-European STOXX 600 index, which spent most of the morning trading unchanged, accelerated losses from that point and was down 1.3% at 1457 GMT.
+In New York, Wall Street shares opened lower and the Nasdaq index lost over 2%.
 The volatility lifted demand for safe-haven bonds, with U.S. and German government bond yields falling as their prices rose.

-"It appears like it was a stock-market led move but it's not a satisfactory explanation," said ING senior rates strategist Antoine Bouvet.
-The yield on Germany's 10-year Bund was last down 4 basis points on the day at -0.24%, having trading steady for much of the morning session.
+"It appears like it was a stock market-led move but it's not a satisfactory explanation," said ING senior rates strategist Antoine Bouvet.
+The yield on Germany's 10-year Bund was last down 4.2 basis points on the day at -0.244%, having trading steady for much of the morning session.
 It was down from roughly 13-month highs hit on Monday at -0.16%.

 German Bund yields rose almost 6 basis points last week in their biggest weekly jump in more than two months.
 Some signs that major central banks are in no rush to taper massive stimulus may have also supported debt markets for now.

-And in the euro area, analysts said signs of a pick-up in European Central Bank bond buying were positive for regional markets.
-Data on Monday showed 80 billion euros ($96 billion) worth of bonds was bought under the ECB's PEPP emergency stimulus scheme in April, the first full month after the higher pace was announced in March.
-That compared with 60 billion euros worth in February.
+And in the euro zone, analysts said signs of a pick-up in European Central Bank bond-buying were positive for regional markets.
+Data on Monday showed 80 billion euros ($96 billion) worth of bonds was purchased under the ECB's PEPP emergency stimulus scheme in April, the first full month after the higher pace was announced in March.
+That compared with 60 billion euros worth bought in February.

 ECB chief Christine Lagarde has suggested markets focus on the monthly numbers rather than weekly purchase figures, which can be volatile.
-Some remained bearish on the bond outlook.
+Some remained downbeat on the bond outlook.

-"We continue to be bearish on European sovereigns and particularly Bunds because they remain extremely vulnerable to rises in U.S. Treasuries yields," Saxo Bank chief investment officer Steen Jakobsen said in a note. ($1 = 0.8330 euros)
+"We continue to be bearish on European sovereigns and particularly Bunds because they remain extremely vulnerable to rises in U.S. Treasuries yields," Saxo Bank chief investment officer Steen Jakobsen said in a note.
+Among euro zone issuers, Greece hired a syndicate of banks for a new five-year bond sale, according to a lead manager memo seen by Reuters.
+The memo said the deal is expected in the “near future”, a term that debt management offices usually use a day before a sale. ($1 = 0.8330 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)